Juniper/contrail-vrouter/utils/vtest/README.txt

 --------------------

 For vtest purpose you don't have to load any kernel modules like rte or igb_uio to run vRouter.
-If you have compiled vRouter you can test it.onaly,
+If you have compiled vRouter you can test it.

 !!!
 IMPORTANT !!!